ChummiBear/ChummsOldNeovim/README.md

 ## Introduction

-Aftre going deep on emacs I thought why not give vim another chance.
-While I have used vim for years I had never went too deep into configuring.
+After going deep on emacs I thought why not give vim another chance.
+While I have used vim for years, I had never went too deep into the configuration.
 Past configs were 10 lines at most.
-This time I decided to create something similar to what I had in emacs.
+This time, I decided to create something similar to what I had in emacs.
 This isn't a vim replacement for my emacs config nor is my emacs config a replacement for my vim config.
 Each function in their own way to get the job done.

 ![nvim screenshot](nvim.png)

 ## Installation
-This only works in Neovim however it can be made to work in vim.
+This only works in Neovim; however, it can be made to work in vim.
 The only thing really keeping it from working in standard vim is the code completion plugin.
 There are a few requirements prior to using this config.
 The following need to be install on your system.

 * vim-plug